AugustMiller/kirby-place-field/readme.md

 > Please be aware that this field plugin is under development and is not recommended for use in production environments.
 Breaking changes are expected to be made to the way it saves and restores data.

-I've found that adding location data to [http://getkirby.com](Kirby CMS) forms to be super useful.
+I've found that adding location data to [Kirby CMS](http://getkirby.com) forms to be super useful.

 Unfortunately, this isn't one of the many fields available to us, out of the box.